owdproject/owd-client/packages/owd-client/README.md

 - Global notifications through SSE
 - Vuetify.js implemented by default

-## About this project
-Open Web Desktop is splitted in two main repositories:
-- `owd-client`: Open Web Desktop client, made with Vue.js
-- `owd-server`: Open Web Desktop server, made with Nest.js (TBA)

-The plans are to make it expandable through a series of modules that will be released on [GitHub](https://github.com/topics/owd-modules) and [Patreon](https://patreon.com/hacklover).

 ## Getting started
 In the future there will be a tool to bootstrap your OWD client.
 For now, you have to follow some easy steps as explained below.